-It looks like Facebook understands that tweaking the quality score algorithm will be good for business
+Does Facebook understand that tweaking the quality score algorithm will be good for business?

-6 things brands should do more on Facebook
+What should brands do more of on Facebook?

 Focus on the following:

-- Post more content that will generate comments and shares, even if it means posting less
+- Post more content that will generate comments, shares, and discussions between users, even if it means posting less

 - Abandon any attempts to artificially force comments or shares

-- Use video, particularly Facebook Live, to generate comments and shares
+- Use video, particularly Facebook Live, to generate engagement including comments and shares but with time limits

 - Produce material that encourages people to regularly come back and view their page